carlton355/DclLowLatency/README.md

 What we completed recently
 - We added a new Low Latency Test.
 - We created a better way to setup the test project from this repo.
 You can now clone the Kernel and add patch files.
-- We got the "Just a Video Screen" test passing with code and instructions.
+- Tests passing: "Just a Video Screen", "Low Latency Test" with code and instructions.

 What's next
 - Continuing with test scenes to work towards getting them all developed and passing.